Advanced Concepts

 Important

-The username and password for the persistent store service must be a superuser to use spatial persistent stores.
-Note that the default installation of Tethys Portal includes a superuser named "tethys_super", password: "pass".
+The username and password for the persistent store service must be a user with permissions to create databases to use spatial persistent stores.
+The tethys db configure

 Assign the new Persistent Store Service to the Dam Inventory App: